levibrooke/seattle-java-401d4/class-08/README.md

 - Lab intro

 ## Warmup Questions

 1. What is JSON?
 If I say "here is some JSON", what data type is that?
 2. In JavaScript, how do we deal with JSON data?
 3. In Node/JavaScript, if we need to use a new package (like `express`), what steps do we take?
+4. (somewhat unrelated) What's the difference between an application and a library?

 ## Lecture Notes